Polynomials with constant Hessian determinants in dimension three: Anisotropic polynomials

 \begin{definition} Let $K$ be a field of characteristic zero and $f \in K[x] = K[x_1,x_2,\ldots,x_n]$.
 We say that $f$ is {\em anisotropic over $K$ at $\lambda \in K^n$} if the quadratic part of $f(x+\lambda)$ is anisotropic over $K$, i.e.\@ does not vanish anywhere at $K^n \setminus \{0\}^n$, or equivalently, $\mu\tp H \mu \ne 0$ for all $\mu \in K^n \setminus \{0\}^n$, where

 \end{definition}

 In the following theorem, the cases $n \le 3$ and $K = \R$ are distinguished.
 The first case follows from our techniques, while the second case follows from the result by Pogorelov in \cite{MR0319126}, which was mentioned in the introduction.
+Let $\GO_n(K)$ denote the group of orthogonal matrices of size $n \times n$ over $K$.

 \begin{theorem} Let $K$ be a field of characteristic zero and $f \in K[x] = K[x_1,x_2,\allowbreak \ldots,x_n]$ such that $\det \hess f \in K^{*}$ and $f$ is anisotropic over $K$ at $\lambda$ for some $\lambda \in K^n$.
 If $n \le 3$ or $K = \R$, then $\deg f = 2$. \end{theorem}